middletemplelibrary/London-Law-and-Liberty/README.md

 <param ve-image
       url="https://github.com/user-attachments/assets/f67f1b73-0abb-4b04-b91a-922a455ac2d1"
-             attribution="Charles Willson Peale, Public domain, via Wikimedia Commons." caption=John Dickinson>
+             attribution="Charles Willson Peale, Public domain, via Wikimedia Commons." caption="John Dickinson">

 <h1>Revolution</h1>
-British taxation of its American colonies in the 1760s led[BB7.1] to a war of words in which members of the Inn played a key role.
+British taxation of its American colonies in the 1760s led to a war of words in which members of the Inn played a key role.
 John Dickinson wrote his influential Letters from a Farmer in Pennsylvania in response to the Townshend Acts of 1767, and in London the Middle Templar MPs Edmund Burke and John Dunning were among those advocating for the colonists and their grievances.
 <br><br>
 Spurred by the ‘Intolerable Acts’ of 1774, the First Continental Congress convened, led by a Middle Templar, Peyton Randolph, and submitted a petition to the King (drafted by Dickinson).
 Its rejection led to the outbreak of war the following spring, and a Second Continental Congress convened in May 1775.
 <br><br>